-Slip on your smoking jacket, pour a great martini and read on to discover the characteristics of a gentleman in this day and age.
+Slip on your smoking jacket, pour a great martini, and read on to discover the characteristics of a gentleman in this day and age.

 But what are the essentials for every modern gentleman’s wardrobe?
 “He should have a well-fitted suit that makes him feel confident.
 Whether you go conservative with a classic navy or charcoal power suit or feel best in a bold three-piece with a peak lapel, your closet should have a go-to tailored piece.”

 Don’t be shackled to tradition, though.
 Try to stay open-minded.
 “Today’s well-dressed man can mix high and low fashion – throwing a T-shirt under a tailored blazer for a night out, for example.”
 And Shapera’s final tip?
 “Many offices are going tie-free these days.
 If you’re suited and not wearing a tie, pocket squares are a must: it’s the difference between being dressed and being well-dressed.”
 Sometimes, the little things help open doors in professional settings and everywhere else in your life.

 “A gentleman should always have a firm handshake, never struggle for conversation and always dress well – but not too well,” says William Hanson, described by the Financial Times as Britain’s “leading etiquette and Royal protocol expert.”
 Author of The Bluffer’s Guide to Etiquette, he regards the Duke of Edinburgh and Tom Hiddleston as exemplary modern gentlemen.
 The importance of your body language and eye contact can’t be overstated.

-Prince Philip, he says, fuses grace, dignity and stateliness with a “naughty twinkle.”
-It’s a humour-laced approach Hiddleston also deploys, alongside his “patrician bearing and mix of contemporary fashion and traditional dress rules.”
+Prince Philip, he says, fuses grace, dignity, and stateliness with a “naughty twinkle.”
+It’s a humor-laced approach Hiddleston also deploys alongside his “patrician bearing and mix of contemporary fashion and traditional dress rules.”

 But there’s more to being the perfect gent than appearances.
 “Treat others as you want to be treated,” says Hanson.
-“Good manners are timeless, classless, ageless and priceless and – hopefully – will always be needed.”
+“Good manners are timeless, classless, ageless, and priceless and – hopefully – will always be needed.”
 Likewise, a well-mannered, chivalrous, good listener who is a man of his word will always be well looked upon fondly.
 Extending these practices to not just your loved ones but everyone you interact with can’t help but create the impression that you are an honorable man, a true gentleman.

 “The secret to great grooming is to start with a visit to a master barber and get tips for your specific skin type,” says Linda Mountford, director of the North American arm of the world’s oldest barbershop company, Truefitt & Hill, whose slogan is Grooming Men For Greatness.